 Without a valid will, the disbursement of your assets, as well as the medical and financial decisions you cannot make, will likely be determined by the State.
 Probate according to State laws is often a lengthy process, and can result in heavy tax penalties on your estate.

-Avoid the consequences of not having a will and take control of your estate planning with a will drafted by the experienced attorneys at the Law Offices of Kent and Senen.
+Avoid the consequences of not having a will and take control of your estate planning with a will drafted by the experienced attorneys at Kent Law, APC.
 We will listen to your estate planning goals and create a will that ensures those goals are met.

 Your will is ideal for creating directives for the allocation of your assets following your passing.
 Your will can name the executor, establish medical care and financial directives, even mandate conditions of your end-of-life arrangements.
-To learn how you can make the most of your will, contact the Law Offices of Kent and Senen today.
+To learn how you can make the most of your will, contact Kent Law, APC today.